What is a sandwich attack?#

 - The attacker sells at the higher price.
 This is called back-running.

-The attacker profits from the price movement their transactions created — a gain for them and a loss for you.
-These attacks are possible because of price slippage and the public visibility of pending transactions.
+These attacks are possible because of price slippage, thin liquidity, and the public visibility of pending transactions.

 How to reduce the risk#

-- Use large liquidity pools.
+- Use deeper liquidity pools.
 Attackers target small pools because a swap moves the price more there.

-- Set an appropriate slippage limit so an unfavorable price moves the transaction to revert rather than fill.
+- Set an appropriate slippage limit.
+If the price moves beyond your limit, the transaction should revert rather than fill at a much worse price.